TitoMoi/servihelper/README.md

 ## ¿How do I distribute the assignments?

-- Digital distribution - In the assignments section, an icon sheet appears in the -Image- column.
+- Digital distribution

+  - In the assignments section, an icon sheet appears in the -Image- column.
 Click, watch the preview and copy to clipboard.
 Then paste on whatsapp.
+  - On report section select "multiple sheets" and click "generate png files" button, it will create a folder for each participant with his assignments in .png format.

-- Print - On the reports section there is a print button.
+- Print - On the reports section select "multiple sheets" there is a print button.

+## ¿How do I distribute the territories?

+- There is a link that you can distribute for each territory.
+If you want to short the link before send it you can use some online tool like shortUrl.

 ## When selecting the participant for the assignment, a number is displayed next to it, what is it?